 So, if you’re seeking a camp experience for your child, we encourage you to ask friends and families for recommendations, take a look at some websites and see which ones have messages that resonate with you.
 Then, call and speak with the Director to hear what their philosophy is and how it plays out in the camp.
 Ultimately, as camp directors, we want you to find the right fit for your child, so she can have a happy and successful growth experience.
 If you would like to discuss Wawenock for your daughter please call us at 207-655-4657 and ask to speak with Catriona (pronounced Catrina) or Andy.

 Another great way to get to know a camp in the off-season is through Camp Gatherings.
+We will be hosting gatherings from as far North as Quebec and as far South as Virginia this winter.
 Wawenock Gatherings typically last about two hours, and are a relaxed and informal way to learn more about the camp experience.
 Prospective families have the opportunity to meet a number of people from the camp family – Andy and me as Directors, camp parents, current campers, staff, and alumnae.
 After a brief presentation about Wawenock, you will have a chance to engage with others and ask any questions which may be on your mind.
 In addition, your future camper will meet and interact with other girls in a structured and fun way.

 Camp Wawenock Gathering Schedule:

-March 5th: NY, CT area at the Berger Family home in Darien, CT
+February 28th: NY, NJ, CT area at the Fernandez Family home in Larchmont, NY

 If you don’t see a gathering in your area, and would like to get to know camp in person, let us know so we can try to schedule a home visit.
 To R.S.V.P. and for more information, email email@example.com or call (207) 655-4657.